 Pisces has just one meteor shower associated with it called The Piscids.
 This weak shower runs from August 12th to October 7th, with a peak that runs from about September 11th to September 20th.
 Observers can expect to see a maximum rate of about 5 meteors per hour.
 A suspected northern branch of the Piscids could peak on October 12th, but the existence of this branch is yet to be confirmed.

-In astrology, the Sun is said to pass in front of this constellation between February 20th and March 20th at the time of the March equinox.
-In astronomy however, the Sun actually passes though the constellation of Pisces from March 12th to April 18th, which is about a month later, after which time the Sun appears in the constellation Aries.
-Other astrological associations are”
+In the study of astrology, the Sun is said to pass in front of this zodiac constellation between February 20th and March 20th at the time of the March equinox.
+In astronomy, however, the Sun actually passes through the constellation of Pisces from March 12th to April 18th, which is about a month later, after which time the Sun appears in the constellation Aries.
+Other astrological associations are:

 - Date of Birth: Feb 19 to March 20